Walter Winchell: Personal ethics

 For most of his career, his contracts with newspaper and radio employers required them to hold him harmless from any damages resulting from lawsuits for slander or libel.
-He unapologetically would publish material told to him in confidence by friends; when confronted over such betrayals, he typically responded, "I know—I'm just a son of a bitch."
+He unapologetically published material told to him in confidence by friends; when confronted over such betrayals, he typically responded, "I know—I'm just a son of a bitch."
 By the mid-1950s, he was widely seen as arrogant, cruel, and ruthless.

-While on an American tour in 1951, Josephine Baker, who would never perform before segregated audiences, criticized the Stork Club's unwritten policy of discouraging black patrons, then scolded Winchell, an old ally, for not rising to her defense.
+While on an American tour in 1951, Josephine Baker, who never performed before segregated audiences, criticized the Stork Club's unwritten policy of discouraging black patrons, then scolded Winchell, an old ally, for not rising to her defense.
 Winchell responded swiftly with a series of harsh public rebukes, including accusations of Communist sympathies.
 He spurned any attempts by friends to mitigate the heated rhetoric.
 The ensuing publicity resulted in the termination of Baker's work visa, forcing her to cancel all her engagements and return to France.
 It was almost a decade before U.S. officials allowed her back into the country.
 The adverse publicity of this, and similar incidents, undercut his credibility and power.

-In his radio and television broadcasts on April 4, 1954, Winchell helped to stoke public fear of the polio vaccine.
-Winchell said, "Good evening, Mr. and Mrs. America ... and all the ships at sea.
+In his radio and television broadcasts on April 4, 1954, Winchell helped stoke public fear of the polio vaccine.
+He said, "Good evening, Mr. and Mrs. America ... and all the ships at sea.
 Attention everyone.
 In a few moments I will report on a new polio vaccine claimed to be a polio cure.
 It may be a killer."
 Winchell claimed that the U.S. Public Health Services found live polio viruses in seven of ten vaccine batches it tested, reporting, "It killed several monkeys ... the United States Public Health Service will confirm this in about 10 days."
-Dr. Jonas Salk, developer of the polio vaccine, immediately responded that the vaccine, which had been recently tested on 7,500 school children at the University of Pittsburgh, had been triple tested for the absence of live virus by its manufacturers, the National Institutes of Health, and in his own research lab, and that similar testing would continue to screen out future batches containing live virus.
+Jonas Salk, developer of the polio vaccine, immediately responded that the vaccine, which had been recently tested on 7,500 schoolchildren at the University of Pittsburgh, had been triple tested for the absence of live virus by its manufacturers, the National Institutes of Health, and his own research lab, and that similar testing would continue to screen out batches containing live virus.